menu icon

 Finished second row of cross treble crochet stitches.

-After completing your project I suggest giving it a single crochet border to help keep the stitches open.
+After completing your project I suggest giving it a simple border to help keep the stitches open.

 And now you have learned the cross treble stitch for crochet!